 We continue to strongly encourage members of the community to wear masks in both indoor and outdoor environments while among other people.
 Masking is also still required following early release from isolation or quarantine.

-Upgraded masks are required, and must be well-fitting medical-grade masks, surgical masks, KN95s or National Institute for Occupational Safety & Health-approved respirators such as an N95.
+Upgraded masks are highly recommended, and must be well-fitting medical-grade masks, surgical masks, KN95s or National Institute for Occupational Safety & Health-approved respirators such as an N95.

 Please be respectful and support others in their masking choices.